rurban/perl-hash-stats/README.md

 For city there currently exists a simple universal function to easily create collisions per seed.
 Note that this exists for every hash function, just encode your hash SAT solver-friendly and look at the generated model.
+It is even incredibly simple if you calculate only the needed last bits dependent on the hash table size (8-15 bits).
 So striking out city for such security claims does not hold.
 The code is just not out yet, and the costs for some slower hash functions might be too high.

 See [blogs.perl.org: statistics-for-perl-hash-tables](http://blogs.perl.org/users/rurban/2014/04/statistics-for-perl-hash-tables.html) for a more detailled description.